downfromthetrees/the_magic_eye/README.md

 Action options:
 * `"remove"`: removes the post and posts a message to the user
-* `"warn"`: reports the post and posts a removed comment in the thread
+* `"warn"`: reports the post and posts a removed comment in the thread with links

 Other details:
 * `removeRepostsIfDeleted`: Removes reposts even if the previous post was deleted. (`true`/`false`)